zhengying-liu/autodl-contrib/README.md

 1. Selected datasets will be published in our repository (after review) and you will be given credit for your donation.
 2. Data donors will be invited to join a paper on the repository [to be submitted to the JMLR MLOSS track or elsewhere]
 3. Data donors will also be invited to contribute to a paper on analyses of the challenge [to be published in a book in the Springer CiML series or elsewhere]
-4. Data donors will will be acknowledged in presentations and publications on the challenge.
+4. Data donors will be acknowledged in presentations and publications on the challenge.

 ## Rights of Data
 Data donors are responsible for properly anonymizing their data and should release it under a standard OpenSource license from the https://opensource.org/licenses.
 If the donors are not the originators of the data, they should give proper credit to the originators and are responsible for obtaining permission to publish the data.
 The data will remain available in the repository beyond the challenge termination.